vsidova/swi/README.md

 # swi
 nevieme to
 ale snažíme sa
-a sme na to hrdý,
+a sme na to hrdí,
 že nemáme chyby
 a že sme roboti